twomoonsfactory/animal-house-example/README.md

 * ES6, and ES7 support with babel.js.
 * All the lovely features from the workflow I forked to create this: https://github.com/Foxandxss/angular-webpack-workflow
 * No gulp and no grunt, just npm run-scripts.
-* Runs to a Node Express background with MongoDB.
+* Runs on a Node Express backend with MongoDB.

 ## Client Installation